Apprenticeship Support Programme FAQs

 Example: For an apprentice 3 months into their apprenticeship the employer is entitled to $1000 per month for 9 months and $500 per month for the next 11 months.

-The programme will be implemented from August 2020 and it will run for 20 months.
+The programme started in August 2020 and it runs for 20 months.

 Can an employer with existing apprentices apply?